Freskoko/INF161_H23/project/README.md

 Looking at the figure above , it is clear that the data contains outliers, and the data seems to pool weirdly around certain values.
 This needs to be adjusted for.

 #TODO
-The *Vindkast* and *Vindstyrke* vairbales have a pearson correlation of 0.98, for the purpouses of the data, they tell us virtually the same thing.
+The *Vindkast* and *Vindstyrke* variables have a pearson correlation of 0.98, for the purpouses of the data, they tell us virtually the same thing.

 *Vindkast* has a correlation of 0.029 with *Total trafikk*, which is 0.003 less than between *Vindstyrke* og *Total trafikk*, this is almost nothing, but for the purpouses of this paper, i choose to keep *Vindkast*